qBioTurin/Insite/README.md

 <img src="https://github.com/user-attachments/assets/9ff1212f-aed2-4611-929e-6b40f45b791e" alt="Opera_senza_titolo 2" width="1703" height="380"/>

 # In Silico Tumor Evolution
-## Support repository to _A New Cancer Progression Model: From synthetic tumors to real data and back_
+## Reproducibility repository for _A New Cancer Progression Model: From synthetic tumors to real data and back_

-This repository contains the core **Insite** R package, the data analysis pipelines, and the scripts required to reproduce all results and figures presented in our publication.
+This repository contains the core **Insite** R package, the simulation engine, the analysis pipelines, and all scripts required to reproduce the results and figures presented in the manuscript.

 ---